Menu 0203 129 88 66

 Implications for Beneficiaries

-If this was not bad enough, the problems may trickle down to beneficiaries.
+If this is not bad enough, the problems may trickle down to beneficiaries.
 Some retirees may turn to credit to maintain their lifestyles, taking out loans and accumulating other debts.
 If these individuals die in debt, beneficiaries must repay what is owed.

 Left with an estate of little value, surviving family members will be forced to dip into their own savings.
 This situation could force some of them into bankruptcy.